Controlling Caterpillars as Garden Insect Pests

 First, as with many pest species, picking caterpillars off the plants by hand will help.
 In the case of the cabbage white, planting thyme, oregano or hyssop near your cabbage-family plants will help repel the butterfly altogether.

 Moth caterpillars are probably the bigger problem when it comes to garden insect pests.
-The gypsy moth was introduced into Massachusetts in 1866 from Europe, and it has caused billions of dollars in damage to eastern forests, killing thousands of trees.
+The spongy moth was introduced into Massachusetts in 1866 from Europe, and it has caused billions of dollars in damage to eastern forests, killing thousands of trees.

 The eastern tent caterpillar, native to North America, is a common sight in early spring to people throughout the East.
 This pesky crawler defoliates cherry, crabapple, apple and other fruit trees from its highly visible web nests.
 Although most trees recover from this early defoliation, the silk nests are eyesores.
 Interestingly, birds won’t eat these hairy caterpillars because they can’t digest the sharp-pointed hairs that penetrate their stomach lining.
 To control outbreaks of eastern tent caterpillars, check your small cherry and other fruit trees in late fall or winter, and remove and destroy any egg masses you find.